plakesr/m-wiki/README.md

 # MediaWiki Setup
 ```
 After complete installation you will get path of mediawiki config file on your terminal.
-It contians your apache ip/ mysql ip and mysql user login details.
+It contians your apache_ip/mysql_ip and mysql user login details.

 It helps you to complete your MediaWiki inital setup.
 Once done you have update your LocalSetting.php in webserver.
-To do this run below command from same clone directory.
+To do this run below command from same M-WIKI directory.

-# ansible-playbook -i ansible/hosts ansible/local_set.yml
+ansible-playbook -i ansible/hosts ansible/local_set.yml --vault-password-file=/tmp/matrix"

 ```